AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 - ASSETS-26671: Fixed an issue preventing Bulk Import from including files located within a DCIM folder
 - ASSETS-26700: Fixed an issue in which saving a Public folder’s properties page with no changes would creates 3 unnecessary groups
 - CQ-4353449: Fixed an issue that allowed users with read-only Tagging permissions to create tags using the Tagging UI
+- GRANITE-46601: Fixed an issue preventing the Quickstart SDK from starting up on JDK 11.0.20
 - SKYOPS-33168: Fixed an issue in CM Developer Console that prevented loading of /content/dam for asset names without extension
 - SKYOPS-61484: Fixed an issue in the RDEProvider service that allowed unsubstituted ${sling.home} tokens to persist in merged OSGi configurations
+- Various security, accessibility, and localization fixes

 ### Known Issues {#known-issues-12874}